stiproot/rust-lab/notes/MODULE_SYSTEM.md

 A path can take two forms:
 - An absolute path is the full path starting from a crate root; for code from an external crate, the absolute path begins with the crate name, and for code from the current crate, it starts with the literal crate.
 - A relative path starts from the current module and uses `self`, `super`, or an identifier in the current module.

+We can construct relative paths that begin in the parent module, rather than the current module or the crate root, by using super at the start of the path.
+This is like starting a filesystem path with the .. syntax.